 Important note: If your development is CIL liable, you must notify us of your intention to commence works before development starts on site (including site preparation/demolition) by submitting Form 6: CIL Commencement Notice.
 You must also have notified us of the person(s) who will assume liability to pay CIL (by submitting CIL Form 2: Assumption of Liability), and made any applications for relief (and received a decision) before commencement.

-Southend Borough Council (SBC) started charging CIL from 27 July 2015 (see Adoption Statement).
+Southend-on-Sea City Council (SCC) started charging CIL from 27 July 2015 (see Adoption Statement).

 Rates are applied dependent on the planning use, and the location, of the development, with CIL rates based on financial viability.
 Types of development that are typically less viable will have a lower charge.

-Southend-on-Sea has three residential charging zones with variable rates, together with variable rates for commercial uses across the borough.
-Full details of the charges that apply to development in Southend and a map of the residential charging zones, can be found in Southend Borough Council’s Adopted Charging Schedule.
+Southend-on-Sea has three residential charging zones with variable rates, together with variable rates for commercial uses across the city.
+Full details of the charges that apply to development in Southend and a map of the residential charging zones, can be found in Southend-on-Sea City Council’s Adopted Charging Schedule.

 Are there any deductions, relief or exemptions from CIL?